dave-007/azure-cli-talk/__slides.md

 ---
 # Installing & Running AZCLI
-###  Azure CLI Is written in Python, so it's cross platform, runs in Windows, Linux, MacOS
+###  Azure CLI is written in Python, so it's cross platform, runs in Windows, Linux, MacOS
 ### Is open source under MIT License
 ### Has many ways to install ([docs](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest))
 ### Works* on your choice of shell: bash, zsh, pwsh, etc...